What is CASB? Cloud Access Security Broker Guide

 By integrating these key capabilities, a CASB provides a holistic and flexible approach to cloud security, shielding organizations from emerging threats and mitigating risks associated with cloud-based services.

-CASB operates through two primary deployment models: API-based and Proxy-based.
+CASB solutions operates through two primary deployment models: API-based and Proxy-based.
 Here's how you can implement each model,

 In the API-based model, the CASB integrates directly with the cloud service providers’ APIs, enabling it to monitor and control data and activities within the cloud applications.
 This model provides more visibility without rerouting traffic but requires cloud providers to expose their APIs for integration.